 The project is a winner of Reminders Photography Stronghold Grant.

-The collectors' edition will be printed on Japanese Kozo paper using the gold riso printing technique and cyanotypes and, because of the technique, each collectors book will be different.
-It will be boxed in a felt-covered box.
+The collectors' edition is printed on Japanese Kozo paper using the gold riso printing technique and cyanotypes and, because of the technique, each collectors book is different.
+It is boxed in a felt-covered box.

 The book is on Colin Pantall's end of the year List of books he enjoyed in 2020

 Interview by Colin Pantall on his blog about the book:

 The trade version of the book is also published by the Blow Up Press.